corpbob/openshift_istio_ansible/README.md

-# How to setup Istio 1.0.2 on your OKD 3.10 cluster
+# How to setup and demo Istio 1.0.2 on your OKD 3.10 cluster

 ## Pre-requisites
 - An OKD 3.10 all-in-one-cluster.
 Have not tested with 3.11